hettiger/clg/README.md

 clg show
 ```

 The output includes the type, message, and optional author.
+Group values are
-If there are no
+stored in entries and used when generating a release.
+If there are no entries,
-entries, `clg` reports that there is nothing to show.
+`clg` reports that there is nothing to show.

 ### `clg release [tag]`